Todd Moore

-Todd Labanes Moore (born December 30, 1983) is a retired American professional mixed martial artist.
+Todd Labanes Moore (born December 30, 1983) is an American retired professional mixed martial artist.
 A professional competitor from 2005 until 2014, Moore fought in the WEC, Strikeforce, Titan FC, Legacy FC, and DREAM.

 Background

 Born and raised in Houston, Texas, Moore competed in wrestling for the inaugural team at Klein Forest High School and was talented.
 Without including Freestyle or Greco-Roman seasons, Moore compiled an overall record of 147–52.
 After graduating, Moore began training in mixed martial arts at the age of 18, learning Brazilian jiu-jitsu, and would earn his black belt eight and a half years later under Vinicius Magalhaes.

 Mixed martial arts career

 Early career

 Moore compiled an undefeated amateur record of 7-0 before turning professional in 2005.
 Moore continued to dominate in the regional circuit, holding an undefeated record of 10-0 before being signed by the WEC.

 WEC

 Moore made his promotional debut at WEC 31 on December 12, 2007, against John Alessio.
 Moore was defeated via unanimous decision and was handed his first professional loss.

 Moore made his next appearance at WEC 35 on August 3, 2008, in a Lightweight bout against Shane Roller.
 Moore was defeated via guillotine choke submission in the first round and was subsequently released from the promotion.